Resources - Table of Contents:

 since then), and

 (which has accelerated).
-Both of those should have caused an increase in the rate of sea-level rise over
+Both of those should have caused a very slight increase in the rate of sea-level rise over

 the last 40 years.
-The fact that the rate of sea-level rise has nevertheless failed to increase at all
+The fact that the rate of sea-level rise has nevertheless failed to increase significantly

-suggests that the aggregate melt-water contribution to sea-level rise is slowing slightly, rather than
+suggests that the aggregate melt-water contribution to sea-level rise might be slowing slightly, rather than

 Sea ice, thermal expansion & sea-level: